panda3d/panda3d-docs/introduction/running-your-program.rst

    This should be enough to at least build the project.
 Press F7 to build your project and start the compilation process.
-You may see several C4267 warnings; these are harmless, and you can may suppress them in your project settings.
+You may see several C4267 warnings; these are harmless, and you may suppress them in your project settings.

    There is one more step that needs to be done in order to run the project,